sperlis/as-apis/README.md

 #### asoc
 `asoc` object contains the Key ID and Secret that are required.

-To
 #### ase
-`ase` object containst the Key ID and Secret that are required.
+`ase` object contains the Key ID and Secret that are required.
 However, since ASE allows it, the object also contains username and password.
-It is _**highly recommneded**_ that you do not store usernames and passwords in configuration files.
-ASE, since it's a local service, also requires the speific host to be used.
+It is _**highly recommended**_ that you do not store usernames and passwords in configuration files.
+ASE, since it's a local service, also requires the specific host to be used.
+#### subjectId
+The ID of the subject of the API call.
+This can be an application ID, a scan ID, execution ID, user ID, and so on.
+Every item in ASoC has an ID, and can be the subject of an API call.
-#### appId
+#### scope
-Many of the API calls are application based (especially in ASoC, but also in ASE) and this is the common ID that will used in all calls during the execution of the script.
+The scope is the subject _type_ of the API call.
+Scope currently includes Application, Scan, and ScanExecution, but the ASoC API documentation should be referred as more scopes may be available in the future.
+Most API calls have fixed subject (users, presences, asset-groups, etc.), however, a few (like reports) can have different subject types and the scope identifies it.

 #### iastCofig
 _this is a placeholder for future updates_